bloom42/blog/content/about.md

 <!-- Sometime, it's the lack of entropy that can be fatal: in cryptography or in lottery for example.
 Anyway -->

 It's far easier to add entropy (chaos) to our lives ranther than removing it.
-However, it's reducing entropy that brings the more happiness and value.
+However, it's reducing entropy (decluttering) that brings the more happiness and value.

 <!-- Equilibrium is death and too much entropy (chaos) is fatal. -->